Frank Friday Fletcher: Biography

 In September 1914, Fletcher began two years as the Atlantic Fleet's Commander in Chief, and was elevated to the rank of admiral in March 1915, the senior of the first three officers to hold the new four-star positions.
 He was a member of the General Board, the Joint Army and Navy Board and the War Industries Board in 1916–1919, and was awarded the Navy Distinguished Service Medal for "meritorious service" during World War I. He was also awarded the Army Distinguished Service Medal for his work as the navy representative on the War Industries Board.

 Admiral Fletcher retired on November 23, 1919, with the rank of rear admiral (as was customary at that time), and later served as an official advisor on contemporary defense issues.
 Fletcher died on November 28, 1928, in New York City.
 He was buried at Arlington National Cemetery.

+Personal life

+Fletcher was married to Susan Hunt Stetson, sister of Reverend Caleb Rochford Stetson.
+They lived at 404 East 59th Street in Manhattan.

 He was the uncle of World War II Admiral Frank Jack Fletcher.